emenay/EasyAccessCounselor/README.md

   - The easiest way is to run the command `npm install -g firebase-tools`
   - Other options https://firebase.google.com/docs/cli
 - From the terminal run `firebase login` and login to the rockymoon firebase Gmail account.
-- From the terminal navigate to the GlobalCollege directory
+- From the terminal navigate to the project's root directory (not your laptop's root directory.)
 - If you have not already, run the command `npm run build` in the GlobalCollege directory. \* \* This will build a deployable project into the folder /build.
 - Now run the command `firebase init` , This will present you with the following: